India badly needs top-class pacers, writes Amol Muzumdar

-India's bowling looks ordinary especially medium pacers, who were clueless, under- confident and hapless when under pressure, writes Amol Muzumdar
+India's bowling looks ordinary especially medium pacers, who were clueless, under- confident and hapless when under pressure, says Amol Muzumdar

 438!
 That's what South Africa got at Wankhede on Sunday.
 Let me rephrase it — that's what Indians conceded.
 Far too many.
 There were two reasons to it.
 One, conditions heavily loaded in favour of the batsmen which aided the explosive innings and two, the bowlers lacked skill when put under pressure.

 Also Read: Bowling, fielding let India down in fifth ODI